yt-dlp/yt-dlp/README.md

     -P, --paths [TYPES:]PATH         The paths where the files should be downloaded.
 Specify the type of file and the path separated by a colon ":".
-All the same types as --output are supported.
+All the same TYPES as --output are supported.
                                      Additionally, you can also provide "home"
                                      (default) and "temp" paths.
 All
                                      intermediary files are first downloaded to